History of Mexico: Counter-revolution and Civil War, 1913–1915

 In July 1914, Huerta resigned under pressure and went into exile.
-His resignation marked the end of an era since the Federal Army, a spectacularly ineffective fighting force against the revolutionaries, ceased to exist.
+His resignation marked the end of an era since the Federal Army, a repeatedly ineffective fighting force against the revolutionaries, ceased to exist.

 With the exit of Huerta, the revolutionary factions decided to meet and make "a last-ditch effort to avert more intense warfare than that which unseated Huerta."
 Called to meet in Mexico City in October 1914, revolutionaries opposed to Carranza's influence successfully moved the venue to Aguascalientes.
 The Convention of Aguascalientes did not reconcile the various victorious factions in the Mexican Revolution but was a brief pause in revolutionary violence.
 The break between Carranza and Villa became definitive during the convention.
 Rather than First Chief Carranza being named president of Mexico, General Eulalio Gutiérrez was chosen.
-Carranza and Obregón left Aguascalientes, with far smaller forces than Villa's.
-The convention declared Carranza in rebellion against it and civil war resumed, this time between revolutionary armies that had fought for a united cause to oust Huerta.
+Carranza and Obregón left Aguascalientes with far smaller forces than Villa's.
+The convention declared Carranza in rebellion against it, and civil war resumed, this time between revolutionary armies that had fought for a united cause to oust Huerta.

 Villa went into alliance with Zapata to form the Army of the convention.
 Their forces separately moved on to the capital and captured Mexico City in 1914, which Carranza's forces had abandoned.
 The famous picture of Villa, sitting in the presidential chair in the National Palace, and Zapata is a classic image of the Revolution.
-Villa is reported to have said to Zapata that the presidential "chair is too big for us."
+Villa reportedly told Zapata that "the presidential chair is too big for us."
 The alliance between Villa and Zapata did not function in practice beyond this initial victory against the Constitutionalists.
-Zapata returned to his southern stronghold in Morelos, where he continued to engage in guerrilla warfare under the Plan of Ayala.
-Villa prepared to win a decisive victory against the Constitutionalist Army under Obregón.
+Zapata returned to his southern stronghold in Morelos, where he engaged in guerrilla warfare under the Plan of Ayala.

-The two rival armies of Villa and Obregón met on April 6–15, 1915 in the Battle of Celaya.
-The frontal cavalry charges of Villa's forces were met by the shrewd, modern military tactics of Obregón.
-The Constitutionalist victory was complete.
-Carranza emerged in 1915 as the political leader of Mexico with a victorious army to keep him in that position.
+The two rival armies of Villa and Obregón met on April 6–15, 1915, in the Battle of Celaya.
+The shrewd, modern military tactics of Obregón met the frontal cavalry charges of Villa's forces.
+The Constitutionalist victory resulted in Carranza emerging as the political leader of Mexico.
 Villa retreated north, seemingly into political oblivion.
-Carranza and the Constitutionalists consolidated their position as the winning faction, with Zapata remaining a threat until his assassination in 1919.
+Carranza and the Constitutionalists consolidated their position, with only Zapata opposing them until his assassination in 1919.